TRaSH-/TRaSH-/README.md

 The guides are developed in **close collaboration with the Radarr and Sonarr development teams** and serve as officially supported documentation that users are regularly directed to.

 ### What We Cover
-TRaSH-Guides provides comprehensive documentation for frequently asked questions and optimal configurations across the entire media server stack, including:
+TRaSH-Guides provides extensive documentation addressing frequently asked questions and offering optimal configurations across the entire media server stack, including:

 **Core Applications:**
 - Radarr & Sonarr